ElderMael/patternsfordeliveringmicroservices/manuscript/03-Digital_Platforms.md

 run the application code, deploy the required artifacts and orchestrate the required components.

-Nowadays, the de facto standard for microservice deployment is Kubernetes.
+Nowadays, the de facto standard for microservice deployments is Kubernetes.
 Before the advent of Kubernetes we had virtual machines and we used other orchestrators to manage the required infrastructure for deployment and monitoring applications.